viktorb1/fileprocessing/README.md

 # File Processing Tools

 ## proj1.py
-This script assumes that the script is located one folder above 'sample-files' folder
+This script assumes that `proj1.py` is located one folder above 'sample-files' folder

 Run the script as usual with:
 ```bash